notANUJ-Create/SKILLLAB__PROR_2026_Fusion4/README.md

 What is the smallest version of this project that still delivers the core experience?

 **Response:**
+The smallest version of MediDrop that still delivers the core experience would include a basic dispensing mechanism (servo motor), a simple alert system (buzzer or voice prompt), and a touch sensor for user acknowledgment.

+In this version, the device would dispense the medicine at a fixed time, alert the user, and require them to physically interact with it to stop the alert.
+Even without advanced features like AI or remote communication, this setup already creates the main idea — a system that cannot be easily ignored and forces user engagement.

+This minimal version captures the core experience of MediDrop: turning a simple reminder into an action-driven interaction.

 ## 5.3 Stretch Features

 What features are nice to have but not essential?
+Right now, MediDrop works fine on its own, but there are a few things we could add to make it even better.
+For example, a simple mobile app so users or family members can check if medicines are taken and get alerts.
+We can also add Wi-Fi or GSM so it can send emergency messages on its own.

+We could make it smarter too — like learning the user’s habits and adjusting reminders.
+Other nice additions would be face recognition, battery backup for power cuts, and support for multiple medicines.

+These aren’t necessary for the basic working, but they show how the system can grow into something much more advanced.

 ---